PedroMartelleto/Conics.js/README.md

 # simath.js

-A tool to help visualize and solve mathematical problems.
+A tool to simplify and identify conics from their equations.

 ## Getting Started